Domestic Dreamboat

 batter in pans

 When the batter is done, it will seem quite thin and runny.
 Not to worry, it will work out fine.
-Divide it between two round cake pans for a double layer cake.
-Alternatively, I suppose you could pour it all into a 9x11" pan and call them brownies. baked cakes
+Divide it between two round cake pans for a double-layer cake.

-When the cakes are done baking, cool them completely before frosting them.
-Otherwise the frosting will melt and become a runny mess.
+When the cakes are done baking, be sure to cool them completely before frosting them.
+Otherwise, the frosting will melt and become a runny mess.

 Ganache frosting